At this point, the concept of self-care is no foreign thing; it’s become a widely discussed topic in tutorials, articles and TV shows everywhere.

 It can be very tempting to strap in at your desk and just focus on the project until it’s done, but this could actually just hurt your productivity in the long run.

-Movement is so crucial to us as humans, as it promotes blood flow, muscle building, and for joints and bones to strengthen.
+Movement is so crucial to us as humans, as it promotes blood flow, muscle building, self-care, and for joints and bones to strengthen.
 And all of this is key to healthy brain function!

 There are plenty of strategies and tools to help you get up and move a little throughout a busy work day: a growing number of individuals are adopting fitness trackers that go on your wrist, but even a reminder on your smartphone every hour will do the trick!